kainage/simple_images/README.md

 ### Creating Images

-Simply click on the 'Add Image' Button and select a file to upload.
+Click on the 'Add Image' Button and select a file to upload.
 If your controller responds to ```current_user``` then it will be assigned to the image.

 ## Contributing